 The Motherboards are connected in a daisey chain as shown below.
-Each HVAC Control board is programmed with a different address so that only thatMotherboard accepts the data being sent on the RS232 data lines and only that Motherboard responds.
+Each HVAC Control board and Analog/Digital Monitor board on the Motherboard is programmed with a different address so that only that Motherboard accepts the data being sent on the RS232 data lines and only that Motherboard responds.
 Certain commands can be sent to all Motherborads and only the HVAC Control board with address 01 will respond.